English: Digimon Xros Wars: The Young Hunters Who Leapt Through Time

 What the fuck were they thinking when they made this?

-I can't ask much more of a direct inquiry than that.
+I can't ask a more direct question than that.

 Digimon Hunters is very easily the worst Digimon series, it's pretty much bile.
 It succeeds in nothing but destroying amazing potential, wasting a good cast of characters, tarnishing a franchise and having a catchy opening song.
 Never again will I ever be so excited for a series only to end up this disappointed.
 Let me walk you through this so you don't have to: